edisplay/RCB_TA_notes/week-1-html-css-three-days/lesson-plan-1.2.md

         + textarea
         + address attributes - alt for example, width

-* Show [this html file](1.2-exercises/1.2.6-in-class-exercise.html)on the projector.
+* Show [this html file](1.2-exercises/1.2.6-in-class-exercise.html) on the projector.
 It is what the students must code out in the next exercise.

 ### 6. Student Do (20 minutes)
 * Make a new file called `student-bio.html` using terminal
-* Commit the file and push to github
+* Stage, commit, and push to github
 * Inside your `student-bio.html` file do the following:
     + Make a `header` tag, inside the header put an image "LINK TO IMAGE FILEPATH"
         + The `alt` text for the image should read "Rutgers Coding Bootcamp"